r02b/Latex-PhD_Proposal_Template/README.md

-# Latex  PhD Proposal Template
+# Latex PhD Research Proposal Template

-* A simple yet elegant Latex template for PhD proposals.
+* A simple Latex template for PhD research proposals.
 * Easy to customize: add your details as variables, and even your university logo.